ashlynnprasad/langmann-2021/pages/urbandevelopment.md

   <div class="row">
     <div class="col-sm">
      <br><br><br>The handwritten caption on this photograph of a tall row of trees, reading “This is the forest primeval,” provides further evidence of the cognitive dissonance their actions required when it came to Stanley Park in particular.<br><br>
       <small>Image description: View of path through forest of Stanley Park.
 Written on photograph: 112.
-Handwritten caption reads: This is the forest primeval, Stanley Park, B.C.</small>
+Handwritten caption reads: This is the forest primeval, Stanley Park, B.C.<br>
+      Source: Uno Langmann Family Collection of B.C.
+Photographs. <a href="https://dx.doi.org/10.14288/1.0360957">UL_1624_02_0102</a>.
+Rare Books and Special Collections.</small>
     </div>
     <div class="col-sm">
       {% include feature/item-figure.html objectid="langmann034" width="75" %}